Read More! End LGBTQ Bullying!

 • I’ll Give You the Sun by Jandy Nelson

-• Beyond Magenta: Transgender Teens Speak Out by Susan Kuklin.
+• Beyond Magenta: Transgender Teens Speak Out by Susan Kuklin

 These are just some of my recent favorites.
-Goodreads offers a number book lists featuring titles that address LGBTQ themes, like this one, and the American Library Association has recognized some truly magnificent books with its Stonewall Award.
+Goodreads offers a number of book lists featuring titles that address LGBTQ themes, like this one, and the American Library Association has recognized some truly magnificent books with its Stonewall Award.

 Despite some amazing progress for LGBTQ rights, kids who identify within those groups still face big challenges at school and at home.
 Nine out of ten kids who identify as LGBTQ report being bullied.
 They’re eight times more likely to end up homeless.
 LGBTQ kids are four times more likely to attempt suicide than their straight peers.
 Nearly half of transgender youth have seriously contemplated suicide; twenty-five percent have attempted it.
-(More facts here and here.)
+(More facts here.)

 I’m not asking you to promote LGBTQ literature in the faint hope that young people might be more compassionate if they read these books.
 Studies, like those noted in this article, prove that reading makes us more empathetic.
 Young people who have read about Katie Hill’s decision to drop out of school and take her classes online because the bullying got so bad will be less likely to inflict the same pain on someone else.
 Tweens who have read Better Nate Than Ever will no doubt be sweeter to the kid who may or may not be (but who is probably) gay.
 Teens will realize how much they have in common with Arin Andrews after they read his memoir.